 Finally, besides the monthly premium, you should carefully review the deductibles and copays or coinsurance before choosing a policy.
 These values can vary greatly not only by policy but also by insurer.
 By selecting the plan with a deductible and coinsurance that fit your needs, you can save yourself money.

-Additionally, you should check reviews about the claims process and the ease in which consumers can get their claims filled.
+Additionally, you should check reviews about the claims process and the ease with which consumers can get their claims filed.
 Some companies tend to have cheaper health insurance but will lag significantly in customer service.
-This is important to consider, as claims processing will be integral to your overall customer experience with the health insurance company.
+This is important to consider as claims processing will be integral to your overall customer experience with the health insurance company.